TheHans255/rust-gba-multiboot-test/README.md

 # rust-gba-multiboot-test
 Code sample/proof of concept for sending multiboot games using the Rust GBA crate

+- `main.rs` - An example GBA program with the multiboot initiation code injected in
+- `gba_multiboot.rs` - Defines the multiboot protocol as must be implemented on the host cartridge
+- `gba_multiboot_bios.rs` - Defines the multiboot syscall and its associated data structures.

 # Prerequisite Files

 To run this project, you need two files, neither of which I can legally supply: